MariuszFerdyn/sample-spring-boot-buildpacks-containerapp/README.md

 docker run --rm -p 8080:8080 sample-containerapp
 ```

 After the container starts, open <http://localhost:8080> to interact with the same UI.
-Use `Ctrl+C` in the terminal (or `podman stop`/`docker stop` from another shell) to stop the container.
+Use `Ctrl+C` in the terminal to stop the container.